 Not a drop of rain!

-I have decided after a month of sprummer it is already summer.
+I have decided that after a month of sprummer it is already summer.
 The worst sort of start.
 A week of hot dry winds, the horizon smudged with the smoke of bush fires.
 The trees in my garden have dropped leaves and look bare and parched.
 My lettuce is shrinking instead of growing.
-I took this photo of the … Continue reading Not a drop of rain!
+I took this photo of … Continue reading Not a drop of rain!